yahoo/fluxible-immutable-utils/README.md

                 someKey: true // don't check someKey for immutablility in props },
             state: {
-                anotherKey: true // don't check anotherKey for immutablility in props }
+                anotherKey: 'SKIP_SHOULD_UPDATE' // don't check anotherKey for immutablility in props, AND don't check its value is shouldComponentUpdate
+            }

         },